Parkash Singh Badal cremated at ancestral village; leaders across political spectrum pay respects | Politics

 - India

-Leaders cutting across party lines, including BJP president J P Nadda, NCP chief Sharad Pawar and National Conference leader Omar Abdullah, visited Badal village to pay their last respects.
+Overcome by emotions, Sukhbir Badal and his sister Parneet Kaur Kairon broke down before the body was consigned to flames.
+Badal died at a private hospital in Mohali on Tuesday, nine days after being admitted there with breathing problems.

-Union minister Hardeep Singh Puri, Rajasthan Chief Minister Ashok Gehlot, senior BJP leader Tarun Chugh, Haryana Deputy Chief Minister Dushyant Chautala, and former union minister Praful Patel paid homage to the former chief minister.
+People from all walks of life including politicians and religious leaders turned up at the village to pay tribute to the leader whose political career began seven decades ago when he became the sarpanch of Badal panchayat.
+BJP president J P Nadda, NCP chief Sharad Pawar and National Conference's Omar Abdullah visited Badal village to pay their last respects.
+Punjab Governor Banwarilal Purohit and Chief Minister Bhagwant Mann were also among the mourners.
+Heavy security arrangements were made in the village in view of the visits by the political leaders.
+Union minister Hardeep Singh Puri, Rajasthan Chief Minister Ashok Gehlot, senior BJP leader Tarun Chugh, Haryana Deputy Chief Minister Dushyant Chautala, and former union minister Praful Patel also paid homage to the former chief minister.

-In the morning, the mortal remains of Badal were kept for the last 'darshan' at his residence.
-People in huge numbers queued up there pay tribute and express grief.
+In the morning, the mortal remains were kept for the last 'darshan' at his residence.
+People in huge numbers queued up there to pay tribute and express grief.

-Badals's son Sukhbir Badal and daughter-in-law Harsimrat Kaur Badal could be seen in tears as people visited their residence to pay tribute.
-Their two daughters and a son also stood beside the mortal remains at their residence.
+Sukhbir Badal and his wife Harsimrat Kaur Badal could be seen in tears as people visited their residence and offered them condolences.
+Their two daughters and a son also stood beside the mortal remains.

 Former finance minister Manpreet Singh Badal, Parkash Singh Badal's estranged nephew and former minister Bikram Singh Majithia were also present among other leaders.
 The grand old man of Punjab politics first became chief minister in 1970, heading a coalition government that did not complete its term.
 He served as chief minister in 1977-80, 1997-2002, 2007-12 and 2012-2017.